mcxiaoxiao/MM-SQL/README.md

 - `outputs/`: Directory containing various experimental output JSON files.
 - `llm_generation.py`: The script generates responses using the LLM.
 - `RQS_eval.py`: Script for evaluating responses using GPT-4o-mini to score RQS and label the response types.
-- `ACCS_eval.py`: Script for calculating several metrics including ACCS, IACCS, EM, QM, ERROR...
+- `ACCS_eval.py`: Script for calculating several metrics including TDEX, EM, EX, ERROR...
 - `correlation_analysis.ipynb`: Jupyter notebook for calculating the Spearman and Pearson correlations between human ratings and GPT-4o ratings.
 - `analysis_outputs.ipynb`: Jupyter notebook for producing figures in a thesis.